 Communication, Education, Participation and Awareness (CEPA)

-Strategy and Action Plan 2017-2021
+Action Plan 2019-2024

 vision: Migratory waterbirds and their habitats in the East Asian-Australasian Flyway (EAAF) are recognised and conserved for the benefit of people and biodiversity.

-cepa objective: To instil stewardship of migratory waterbird conservation and their habitats among people in the EAAF.
+cepa objective: To instill stewardship of migratory waterbird conservation and their habitats among people in the EAAF.

 desirable status: People in the EAAF are aware of migratory waterbirds, the habitats that they depend upon and participate in their conservation.

-This CEPA Strategy and Action Plan is targeted at diverse implementers of the EAAFP including Government Partners, Intergovernmental Organisations (IGOs), International and National Non-Governmental Organisations and local community groups.
-It encourages the use of, communication and education tools to raise awareness of the Flyway and its importance so that people at local, national and international levels participate in and support actions that will contribute to the conservation of migratory birds and their habitat.
-This Strategy and Action Plan builds on the implementation of the previous CEPA Strategy 2012, on the diverse materials and CEPA skills that already exist through the work of the EAAFP, and through the CEPA work of the Ramsar Convention, the Convention on Biological Diversity (CBD), and the Convention on Migratory Species (CMS).
+This CEPA Action Plan is targeted at diverse implementers of the EAAFP including Government Partners, Intergovernmental Organisations (IGOs), International and National Non-Governmental Organisations and local community groups.
+It encourages the use of, communication and education tools to raise awareness of the Flyway and its importance so that people at local, national and international levels participate in and support actions that will contribute to the conservation of migratory waterbirds and their habitat.
+This Action Plan builds on the implementation of the previous CEPA Strategy 2012, on the diverse materials and CEPA skills that already exist through the work of the EAAFP, and through the CEPA work of the Ramsar Convention, the Convention on Biological Diversity (CBD), and the Convention on Migratory Species (CMS).

-This document provides important opportunities for EAAFP implementers to use their influence and skills to promote its implementation.
-The CEPA Working Group encourages all EAAFP implementers to ‘find themselves’ under the CEPA column and take action.
+This document provides important opportunities for all EAAFP implementers to use their influence and skills to promote its implementation.
+The CEPA Working Group encourages all EAAFP implementers to ‘find themselves’ under the CEPA Actions column and take action.

 Please use the colour-coding of implementers in this document to find out what you can do to help in implementation:

-Secretariat Government FP (Gov FP) Inter-governmental Organisation (IGO) International NGO (INGO) Site Manager (SM) & Visitor Centre Manager (VCM)
+Secretariat Government Focal Point (Gov FP) Inter-governmental Organisation (IGO) International NGO (INGO) Site Manager (SM) & Visitor Centre Manager (VCM)

 CEPA Working Group Working Group (WG) & Task Force (TF) Others: Partner Company; Media; Wetland Link International (WLI)